-Asthma-COPD overlap syndrome (ACOS) - a description for clinical use
+Asthma-COPD overlap (ACO) - not a definition, but a description for clinical use

-Asthma-COPD overlap syndrome (ACOS) is characterized by persistent airflow limitation with several features usually associated with asthma and several features usually associated with COPD.
-ACOS is therefore identified in clinical practice by the features that it shares with both asthma and COPD.
+Asthma-COPD overlap (ACO) is characterized by persistent airflow limitation with several features usually associated with asthma and several features usually associated with COPD.
+Asthma-COPD overlap is therefore identified in clinical practice by the features that it shares with both asthma and COPD.